 with the subscript $X$ referring to $^{10}$Be or $^9$Be, we get

-In order to form the $^{10}$Be to $^9$Be flux ratio at the same IS kinetic energy per nucleon (next-to-last term in the equation), we need an extra-factor (last term) corresponding to the ratio of the $^9$Be flux calculated at two different IS energies.
-For a good approximation of this flux, we can take advantage Voyager data taken outside the Solar cavity and TOA data at higher energy.
-In practice, we fit a log-log polynomial on the IS Be flux models shown in Fig.~4 of \citet{2016ApJ...831...18C}, and we have, defining $x\equiv\log_{10}[E_{k/n}/(1~{\rm GeV/n})]$,

-The normalisation of the flux is not important as our calculation involves ratios of $^9$Be fluxes, and we assume that the energy dependence for $^9$Be is the same as that for Be.
+In order to form the $^{10}$Be to $^9$Be flux ratio at the same IS kinetic energy per nucleon (next-to-last term in the equation), we need an extra factor (last term) corresponding to the ratio of the $^9$Be flux calculated at two different IS energies.
+For a good approximation of this flux, we can take advantage of Voyager data taken outside the solar cavity and TOA data at higher energy.
+In practice, we fit a log-log polynomial on the IS Be flux models shown in Fig.~4 of \citet{2016ApJ...831...18C}, and defining $x\equiv\log_{10}[E_{k/n}/(1~{\rm GeV/n})]$, we have The normalisation of the flux is not important as our calculation involves ratios of $^9$Be fluxes, and we assume that the energy dependence for $^9$Be is the same as that for Be.

 Finally, using the above equations and recalling $\psi = N v/(4\pi)$, the formula to calculate the TOA ratio from the IS one is given by

 with